-The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of College policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the College's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.

-The system of internal control has been in place in the College for the year ended 31 July 2023 and up to the date of approval of the annual report and accounts.
+The system of internal control has been in place in the College for the year ended 31 July 2024 and up to the date of approval of the annual report and accounts.